 Lethal Dose Of Carfentanil

-The lethal dose of carfentanil, an illegal fentanyl analog, is uncertain.
-However, it’s believed to be up to 100 times more potent than fentanyl and 10,000 times more potent than morphine.
+The lethal dose of carfentanil, an illegal fentanyl analog, is around 2 mg, approximately the amount that would fit on the head of a needle.
+This extremely dangerous substance is believed to be up to 100 times more potent than fentanyl and 10,000 times more potent than morphine.

 Learn more about the lethal dose of carfentanil.